 A word about Splunk docs

 Splunk documentation comes in a variety of forms and topic types.
-The Splunk docs set includes step-by-step instructions, conceptual content, reference guides, troubleshooting pages, use cases, and product tutorials.
+The Splunk docs set includes step-by-step instructions, conceptual content, reference guides, troubleshooting pages, scenarios, and product tutorials.
+Splunk documentation describes the best way for users to achieve their goals using Splunk products.

 Every topic type has a clear and honest focus on the user.
 By providing relevant information that guides a reader through a process or goal, Splunk docs help users become productive and confident when they use Splunk software.